OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-1.md

   await app.prepare();
   const server = express();

-  // add the middlewhere and pass our i18Next instance server.use(nextI18NextMiddleware(nextI18next));
+  // add the middleware and pass our i18Next instance server.use(nextI18NextMiddleware(nextI18next));

   // for all routes use the next-handler